-- Intel Pentium 4 processor in the 478-pin package 0.18 micron Intel Pentium 4 processor core in the 478 pin uPGA package. - Intel Pentium 4 processor in the 423-pin package 0.18 micron Intel Pentium 4 processor core in the PGA package. - Intel® Pentium® 4 processor with 512KB L2 cache 0.13 micron version of Intel Pentium 4 processor in the 478-pin package with a 512 KB L2 cache. - Intel® Pentium® 4 processor with 512KB L2 cache (intended for sub-45W TDP designs) 0.13 micron version of Intel Pentium 4 processor in the 478-pin package with a 512 KB L2 cache and limited to 45W thermal design power. - Processor For this document, the term processor shall mean Intel® Pentium® 4 processor with 512KB L2 cache limited to 45W TDP. - Keep out zone The area on or near the processor that system design can not utilize.
-This area must be kept free of all components to make room for the processor package, retention mechanism, heat sink, and heat sink clips. - Intel® 850 chipset- chipset which supports RDRAM\ memory technology. - Intel® 845 chipset chipset which supports SDRAM and DDR SDRAM memory technologies. - Processor core Intel® Pentium® 4 processor with 512KB L2 cache core die with integrated L2 cache. - mPGA478B socket surface mount, 478 pin, Zero Insertion Force (ZIF) socket with 50 mil pin pitch.
+- Intel Pentium 4 processor in the 478-pin package (also referred to as Intel® Pentium® 4 processor in the 478-pin package) 0.18 micron Intel Pentium 4 processor core in the FC-PGA2 package. - Intel Pentium 4 processor in the 423-pin package (also referred to as Intel®Pentium® 4 Processor in the 423-pin Package) - 0.18 micron Intel Pentium 4 processor core in the PGA package. - Intel Pentium 4 processor with 512KB L2 cache on .13 micron process (also referred to as Intel® Pentium® 4 Processor with 512KB L2 Cache on .13 Micron Process) .13 micron version of Intel Pentium 4 processor in the 478-pin package core in the FC-PGA2 package with a 512 KB L2 cache. - Processor For this document, the term processor shall mean Intel Pentium 4 processor with 512KB L2 cache on .13 micron process in the 478-pin package. - Keep out zone The area on or near the processor that system design can not utilize.
+This area must be kept free of all components to make room for the processor package, retention mechanism, heat sink, and heat sink clips. - Intel® 850 chipset- chipset which supports RDRAM memory technology for Intel Pentium 4 processor with 512KB L2 cache on .13 micron process and Intel Pentium 4 processor in the 478-pin Package. - Intel® 845 chipset chipset which supports PC133 memory technologies for the Intel Pentium 4 processor with 512KB L2 cache on .13 micron process and Intel Pentium 4 processor in the 478-pin package. - Processor core Intel Pentium 4 processor with 512KB L2 cache on .13 micron process core die with integrated L2 cache.

+- FC-PGA2 package Flip-Chip Pin Grid Array package with 50 mil pin pitch and Integrated Heat Spreader. - mPGA478B socket surface mount, 478 pin, Zero Insertion Force (ZIF) socket with 50 mil pin pitch.
 Mates the processor to the system board. - Integrated heat spreader The surface used to make contact between a heatsink or other thermal solution and the processor.
 Abbreviated IHS. - Retention mechanism The structure mounted on the system board which provides support and retention of the processor heatsink.